badparking/badparking.in.ua/README.md

 New version of badparking.in.ua.
 Now with mobile apps.

 # Local installation
-* Install python 3.5 and postgresql.
+* Install python 3.4+, postgresql and redis.
+* Install libffi-dev and libssl-dev
 * Install virtualenv
 * Clone repository
 * Create virtualenv outside of repo: `virtualenv venv`